Scuba gas planning: Estimating gas quantities for contingencies

 The basic problem with estimating a gas allowance for contingencies is to decide what contingencies to allow for.
 This is addressed in the risk assessment for the planned dive.
 A commonly considered contingency is to share gas with another diver from the point in the dive where the maximum time is needed to reach the surface or other place where more gas is available.
-It is likely that both divers will have a higher than normal RMV during an assisted ascent as it is a stressful situation.
-It is prudent to take this into account.
-The values should be chosen according to recommendations of the code of practice in use or the training agency, but if a higher value is chosen it is unlikely that anyone would object.
-Recreational divers may have the discretion to use RMV values of their own choice, based on personal experience and informed acceptance of risk.
+It is likely that both divers will have a higher than normal RMV during an assisted ascent as it is a stressful situation, and it is prudent to take this into account.
+For occupational divers the values should be chosen according to recommendations of the code of practice in use, but if a higher value is chosen it is unlikely that anyone would object.
+Recreational divers are advised by the training agencies to use values which the agency considers appropriate and unlikely to lead to litigation, which are generally conservative and based on published experimental data, but the divers may have the discretion to use RMV values of their own choice, based on personal experience and informed acceptance of risk.

 The procedure is identical to that for any other multi-sector gas consumption calculation, except that two divers are involved, doubling the effective RMV.

 To check whether the bail-out cylinder has adequate gas (for one diver) in case of an emergency at the planned depth, critical pressure should be calculated based on the planned profile and should allow change-over, ascent and all planned decompression.